MicrosoftDocs/connected-spaces/articles/launch-app.md

 # Launch the Dynamics 365 Connected Store app and explore the Contoso Sample Store

 After you have [installed the Microsoft Dynamics 365 Connected Store web app](admin-install-web-app.md), you can launch the app and start familiarizing yourself with the Connected Store dashboards and analytics by exploring the Contoso Sample Store.
-You can switch back and forth between the Contoso Sample Store and your own store as you explore the different dashboards.
+You can switch back and forth between the Contoso Sample Store and your own store as you explore the different dashboards that provide insights into your store's performance.

 ![Contoso Sample Store screen](media/first-run-contoso-sample-store.PNG "Contoso Sample Store screen")